 2. Keep an eye on your local weather forecast.
 Because snowmobiling is an outdoor sport, it’s important to be aware of the weather where you’ll be riding.
 Snow blindness, whiteouts, windchills, and sun glare can make riding difficult and unsafe.
-If these conditions occur, it may be best to stay home and ride a different day.
-Another benefit of checking the weather is to help you chose proper clothing.
+If these conditions occur, staying home and riding on a different day may be best.
+Another benefit of checking the weather is to help you choose proper clothing.
 Lastly, always wear glasses or goggles to protect your eyes from the sun.

 3. Stay in shape.
 Snowmobiling is a lot of fun, but it’s also physically demanding.
 Like many physical activities, snowmobiling can use muscles you didn’t know you had.
 Staying in shape can help prevent injuries.
 To see what exercises you can do, click here.

 6. Don’t ride with small children.
 Speed and rough trail conditions can make it difficult for passengers to hang on.
 This is especially true for young children.
-I remember my brother and I falling off our parents’ snowmobiles all the time.
+I remember my brother and I always falling off our parents’ snowmobiles.
 Fortunately, our snowmobiles weren’t fast, so we didn’t suffer any injuries.
-The American Academy of Pediatrics recommends not riding with children who are six years old or younger.
+The American Academy of Pediatrics recommends not riding with children six or younger.

 7. Stay on groomed trails.
 If you’re new to riding, consider staying on groomed or maintained trails.
 While groomed trails can still be rough, it’s less likely you’ll hit foreign objects.
 If you ride in thick, powdery snow, there’s no way to know what’s underneath it.

 8. Use proper hand signals.
 Other riders need to know what you’re thinking and where you want to go.
 Here are some hand signals to remember.

 - Stop – Raise your left arm straight up keeping an open palm.